Come out of the terminal and meet the staff holding a sign “ANUR TOUR” or with your name on it.

 Ahmad Al-Fargoni monumental complex and Margilan visiting Said-Ahmad Hodji Madrassah where craftsmen produce original silk carpets, silk factory Yodgorlik where visitors are welcome to observe the process of silk manufacture with traditional decoration “ikat”.

-09:00 Meet with a guide & driver at the hotel's lobby.
-Start sightseeing tour of Tashkent (5-6 hrs) visiting old and new parts of it:
+Start sightseeing tour of Tashkent (5 hrs) visiting old and new parts of the city:

 - Khast Imam Square – a religious center of the city consisting of the Barakkhan madrasah;